AthenaDecisionSystems/athena-owl-demos/IBU-insurance-demo/scenarios/Property and Casualty Insurance - Retention Rules.md

 ## Third Party Policies {#third-party-policies}

+**Broken rear window coverage (AC-AUTO-REAR-WINDOW)**
+Forward the complaint to a specialized client representative as "coverage issue" for customers in the following situation:

+- The customer has a third-party auto policy
+- They said they are not satisfied with the applied coverages
+- Their claims is about a broken rear window
+- their CLTV percentile of 'the client' is at least 40

+**Broken front window coverage (AC-AUTO-FRONT-WINDOW)**
+Forward the complaint to a specialized client representative as "coverage issue" for customers in the following situation:

+- The customer has a third-party auto policy
+- They said they are not satisfied with the applied coverages
+- Their claims is about a broken front window
+- their CLTV percentile of 'the client' is at least 40

+**Broken exhaust pipe coverage (AC-AUTO-PIPE)**
+Forward the complaint to a specialized client representative as "coverage issue" for customers in the following situation:

+- The customer has a third-party auto policy
+- They said they are not satisfied with the applied coverages
+- Their claims is about a broken exhaust pipe
+- their CLTV percentile of 'the client' is at least 40

+**Broken gearbox coverage (AC-AUTO-GEARBOX)**
+Forward the complaint to a specialized client representative as "coverage issue" for customers in the following situation:

+- The customer has a third-party auto policy
+- They said they are not satisfied with the applied coverages
+- Their claims is about a broken gearbox
+- their CLTV percentile of 'the client' is at least 40

+**Broken bumper coverage (AC-AUTO-BUMPER)**
+Forward the complaint to a specialized client representative as "coverage issue" for customers in the following situation:

+- The customer has a third-party auto policy
+- They said they are not satisfied with the applied coverages
+- Their claims is about a broken bumper
+- their CLTV percentile of 'the client' is at least 40

 **Customer responsible for damage rule (AC-AUTO-TPL)**

 In case of a complaint of a customer with a third-party auto policy that is responsible for the damage, the complaint should be handled as indicated by the following tables: